arkency/posts/posts/2017-09-26-why-event-sourcing-basically-requires-cqrs-and-read-models.md

 1. When you update the product, you do it by saving new domain events.
 2. Event handlers are triggered
     * They can be triggered by a message queue that you pushed the event into, after they are stored
-        * In simplest case that can even be an ActiveJob, in more complex scenarios it can be Kafka, Rabbit or Amazon SQS.
+        * In simplest case that can be implemented using ActiveJob, in more complex scenarios it can be Kafka, Rabbit or Amazon SQS.
     * Or you have a separate process (a projection) constantly iterating over saved domain events and picking them up for processing.
-        * This is very simple in [EventStore DB](https://eventstore.org/)
+        * This is very simple when you use [EventStore DB](https://eventstore.org/) for saving domain events.
 3. The event handler updates the read model accordingly based on what happened, what domain event it is processing.